nwrkbiz/static-build/README.md

 ### Android Compatibility

 For your executables to be better compatible with android devices a set of patches is used, so some standard files (resolv.conf, shells, services, hosts) are also searched relative to your executable.
-If you build programs with FLTK based GUIs then you can pack your executable into an [Android-X11](https://github.com/nwrkbiz/android-xserver) based executable to install and run it on Android.
+If you build programs with FLTK based GUIs then you can pack your executable into an [Android-X11](https://github.com/nwrkbiz/android-xserver) based app to install and run it on Android.

 ### Prerequisites